Christopher Neame (writer/producer)

 Christopher Elwin Neame (24 December 1942 – 12 June 2011) was a British film producer and screenwriter.

 Personal life

-He was born in Windsor, Berkshire and educated at the King's School, Canterbury.
+He was born in Windsor, Berkshire and educated at St. Wilfrid's School, Seaford and the King's School, Canterbury.
 He was the son of film director Ronald Neame and of Beryl Heanly and the grandson of Ivy Close.
 Neame lived in the south of France with his third wife Sally-Ann.

 Neame was the third of four generations of the Neame family in the film business.
 His son Gareth also works in the media industry, and after spending many years at the BBC now works as the Managing Director of Carnival Films.
 He also had two daughters Emma (who is married to the artist Andrew Litten) and Shuna.